open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 7: Configure the keyboard response item

 Click on *keyboard_response* in the overview to open its tab.
-You see three options: Correct response, Allowed responses, and Timeout.
+You see three options: Correct response, Allowed responses, Timeout, and Event type.

 We have already set the `correct_response` variable in Step 3.
 Unless we explicitly specify a correct response, OpenSesame automatically uses the `correct_response` variable if it is available.
 Therefore, we don't need to change the 'Correct response' field here.

 We do need to set the allowed responses.
 Enter 'z;m' in the allowed-responses field (or other keys if you have chosen different response keys).
 The semicolon is used to separate responses.
 The KEYBOARD_RESPONSE now only accepts 'z' and 'm' keys.
 All other key presses are ignored, with the exception of 'escape', which pauses the experiment.

 We also want to set a timeout, which is the maximum interval that the KEYBOARD_RESPONSE waits before deciding that the response is incorrect and setting the 'response' variable to 'None'.
 '2000' (ms) is a good value.

+We don't need to change the Event type, because we want the participant to respond by pressing a key (keypress, the default) and not by releasing a key (keyrelease).

 The KEYBOARD_RESPONSE now looks like %FigStep7.